switchupcb/disgo/_contribution/concepts/REQUESTS.md

 A request is sent using the `Send(bot)` function.

 Disgo is a 1:1 API, meaning the objects defined in the [Discord API Documentation](https://discord.com/developers/docs/intro) are **directly** represented in Disgo.
-For example, the `CreateGlobalApplicationCommand` can be prepared and sent using the following code:
+For example, a [`CreateGlobalApplicationCommand`](https://discord.com/developers/docs/interactions/application-commands#create-global-application-command) request can be prepared and sent using the following code:

 ```go
 // Create a Create Global Application Command request.